 Choosing inpatient rehabilitation is a step in the right direction.
 You’ll enter a safe haven where you are removed from all of the strains, obligations, and sources of temptation in your life.
 You will be able to concentrate on your health.
 This is the time to make yourself a top priority.
 Compassionate, trained staff members will be by your side every step of the way, ready to catch you when you fall.
 From care during detoxification to nutritious food, counseling services, and new beginnings, you’ll have the opportunity to make the most of your time in treatment.
 However, recovery is what you make of it.
 If you are determined to succeed and accept the help that is given, you’ll be on the right path.
 If you fight the efforts of others or try to lay blame on those around, you are headed for failure.
 It’s your choice.
 When you recognize the fact that you are in charge of your life, it can be extremely liberating.

 You Must Remain Vigilant After Treatment

 Once you are released from the program, your continued sobriety is your responsibility.
 You will need to surround yourself with positive influences and make healthy choices.
 Continue to go to group meetings to remain strong.
 If you feel yourself starting to slip, seek help before it is too late.
 No matter what, remember that you will make the decisions that affect your life.
-Resist temptation and enjoy a life that is free of addiction or suffer a relapse.
-You will pick your path.
+Resist temptation and enjoy a life that is free of an addiction.